 National Bridge Inventory: Arkansas

-- This is down from 607 bridges classified as structurally deficient in 2014.
+- This is up from 596 bridges classified as structurally deficient in 2016.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|